Scheduling Policies & Procedures

 Course Appeal Request

 Course placement will be determined by successful completion of a prerequisite course and achieving a minimum grade average in a previous class.
 The prerequisites for each course can be found in the Course Catalog.
 Students may petition to appeal course placement, in which case they must bring their Appeal Form to their meeting with a College Counselor or a Student Support Counselor, depending on the grade level, to discuss enrollment in a higher-level course.
 Students’ online course requests will be reviewed by faculty in each department, who will determine if the request is appropriate, and placement will be made accordingly.
 Department chairpersons or their designees may request a meeting with the student and their parents before approving an Appeal.
 Students seeking placement into Honors or AP courses must perform exceptionally well in the subject (or prerequisite subjects); they must demonstrate a strong work ethic and show a passion for the subject.
 Be aware that the class will move at a brisk pace and that significant additional work on your part may be necessary to ensure your success.
 Course Appeal Requests are not a guarantee for admittance into a course.
 All courses are subject to class size and scheduling conflicts.
-The High School Director will make the final decision as to whether or not a student’s appeal is approved.
+The Academic Dean will make the final decision as to whether or not a student’s appeal is approved.

 The Appeal Process follows: